Quantitative-Big-Imaging/Quantitative-Big-Imaging-2015/README.md

 The lectures have been prepared and given by Kevin Mader, Anders Kaestner, and Marco Stampanoni.
 Please note the Lecture Slides and PDF do not contain source code, this is only available in the handout file.

 ### Lectures
-- 19th February - Introductory Lecture
+- 19th February - Introduction and Workflows
  - [Lecture Slides](https://rawgithub.com/kmader/Quantitative-Big-Imaging-2015/master/Lectures/01-Slides.html)
  - [Lecture Handout](https://rawgithub.com/kmader/Quantitative-Big-Imaging-2015/master/Lectures/01-Handout.html)
 - 26th February - Image Enhancement (A. Kaestner)